Global training solutions for engineers creating the world's electronics

 Dynamic cast

 dynamic_cast<T> is almost exclusively used for handling polymorphism.
-You can cast a pointer or reference to any polymorphic type to any other class type (a polymorphic type has at least one virtual function, declared or inherited).
-You don't have to use it to cast downwards, you can cast sideways or even up another chain.
+You can cast a pointer or a reference to any polymorphic type to any other class type (a polymorphic type has at least one virtual function, declared or inherited).
+You don't have to use it to cast downwards; you can cast sideways or even up another chain.
 The dynamic_cast will seek out the desired object and return it if possible.
-If it can't, it will return nullptr in the case of a pointer, or throw std::bad_cast in the case of a reference.
+If it can't, it will return nullptr in the case of a pointer or throw std::bad_cast in the case of a reference.

-If type-id is not void*, a run-time check is made to see if the object pointed to by expression can be converted to the type pointed to by T.
+If type-id is not void*, a run-time check is made to see if the object pointed to by the expression can be converted to the type pointed to by T.

 dynamic_cast has some limitations, though.
 It doesn't work if you don’t use virtual inheritance and multiple objects of the same type are in the inheritance hierarchy (i.e., the so-called dreaded diamond inheritance). dynamic_castalso can only go through public inheritance - it will always fail to travel through protected or private inheritance.
 However, this is rarely an issue as such forms of inheritance are rare.